 She has directed that she be cremated with her ashes to be put in an urn on the hutch in the dining room.

-A memorial service will be held at a later time at the Oran Community Church.
+A memorial service will be held at 1 p.m., Saturday, May 5, 2018 at Oran Community Church.
 P.S.
 She chose the music for the church service, so sing loudly and with feeling.
 (She’s listening…) In lieu of flowers, contributions in Darothy’s memory may be made to the Oran Community Church, 8560 Cazenovia Rd., Manlius, NY 13104.

 That’s all, folks